Master's Degree Funding Options

 If you are from Alaska, Arizona, California, Colorado, Commonwealth of Northern Mariana Islands (CNMI), Guam, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, South Dakota, Utah, Washington, or Wyoming, in addition to Oregon residents, you qualify to pay in-state tuition.
 Please review the program guidelines for consideration.

-Prospective students wishing to be considered for any one of the Department’s internally funded positions must answer the following questions and submit them with their online application: 1) Why are you interested in an assistantship?
+Prospective students wishing to be considered for the Department’s internally funded positions will notice a section on their graduate application relating to graduate funding through GTA positions.
+Interested students must answer the following questions and submit them with their online application 1) Why are you interested in an assistantship?
 2) What work experience do you have that might be applicable to the graduate program?
 3) Do you have any teaching experience (if yes, describe)?
 4) Do you have any prior research experience (if yes, describe)?

 Have Questions?